m3047/pangolin/kvm_devel_dns_hack.md

 (`example` without the `.com`) is in your _domain search list_, things should also resolve correctly:

-1. `world.pangolin` doesn't resolve
+1. `world.pangolin` doesn't resolve.
-1. `.example` is appended and `world.pangolin.example` and resolves to the VM's address
+1. `.example` is appended and `world.pangolin.example` resolves to the VM's address.
 1. The web browser doesn't care and still sends just `world.pangolin` as the hostname.